sandialabs/seacas/TPL-Manual-Install.md

 using an earlier version of the library.
 As of HDF5-1.10.3 and later, the HDF5 team added an option that makes it possible for the library to create files readable by those applications.
-This flag is currently being used by NetCDF, but not CGNS.
-Therefore, you should only use hdf5-1.10.3 or later if you are only using NetCDF, or if you do not need compatibility with applications using an HDF5-1.8.X version.
+This flag is currently being used by NetCDF and CGNS.

 The hdf5 library is used for the netcdf4 capability in netcdf which in turn is used by exodus.
 The netcdf4 capability is typically used for